bloodlinealpha/GPT_to_GPT/readme.md

     OPENAI_API_KEY=your-api-key
     ```

-    Make sure to replace `your-api-key` with your actual API key.
+    - Make sure to replace `your-api-key` with your actual API key.

+    - Not sure how to get an API-key?
+Follow the help article on the OpenAI website: [https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key)

-6. Save the `.env` file.
+7. Save the `.env` file.

 ### Create the Custom GPT
 ****You must have access to the paid (Plus or Team) version of ChatGPT**